 CCLA operates a dedicated telephone line and receives calls from clients facing legal issues.
 A volunteer attorney handling a phone call will gather information about the client and assess the client's problem.
 The attorney will provide basic advice and/or brief service.
 When necessary, the attorney will help place the case with CCLA's Pro Bono Network or direct the client to an appropriate legal aid organization.

 CCLA provides a 6-hour training program 3-4 times per year and staff attorneys are present to supervise and support attorneys on the Advice Line.

 For more information, or to volunteer, please contact CCLA at CCLA@catholiccharities.net or 312-948-6821.

 The mission of Catholic Charities Legal Assistance (CCLA) is to provide access to compassionate and competent legal assistance to the economically disadvantaged in the Chicago area.

-Services provided: CCLA provides legal advice over its Legal Advice Line and evaluates cases for direct representation in the areas of family law, consumer law, housing law, and immigration.
-CCLA also provides Legal Educational Seminars, Referrals to other Legal Aid Organizations, and Access to a Pro Bono Network for limited cases.
+Services provided: CCLA provides legal consulations over its Legal Advice Line an many areas of law.
+Direct representation is also offered in the areas of family law, consumer law, housing law and exungment and sealing of criminal records.
+Also, it offers community and professional Legal Educational Seminars for referrals to other supportive social services and access to a Pro Bono Network.

 Our services are free to low-income clients.
 Clients who do not qualify for free services may be charged a $25 or $35 fee.